 What is PCOS?

-PCOS is the most common hormonal disorder inflicting as many as 1 in 10 women of childbearing age in the U.S., and it is the largest known cause of female infertility. (source)
+PCOS is the most common hormonal disorder affecting as many as 1 in 10 women of childbearing age in the U.S., and it is the largest known cause of female infertility. (source)

 Women with PCOS often have fluid-filled sacs (cysts) in their ovaries, insulin resistance, and elevated androgen levels (male hormones).